-Join Jon Peck for an in-depth discussion in this video Introducing the Doctrine 2 object-relational mapper, part of Up and Running with Symfony2 for PHP (2014).
+Join Jon Peck for an in-depth discussion in this video Introducing the Doctrine 2 object-relational mapper, part of Learning Symfony2 for PHP.

 - In this chapter, we're going to be creating…and managing the persistent data storage…for a magazine cataloging system.…Within Symfony, this process isn't quite as simple…as just creating a couple database tables…and writing sequel queries.…Yet, at the same time, the amount of work…that it will take is amazingly low, in comparison.…Symfony comes with a number of powerful tools…and standard structures for interfacing with a database…and describing how data is stored.…One of them, is the Doctrine ORM.…I'm going to describe both the "what" and the "why"…before demonstrating how to use Doctrine.…